 Ethan Fulwood, PhD

-I grew up in East Tennessee in the foothills of the Great Smoky Mountains.
-I studied Anthropology and Ecology & Evolutionary Biology at the University of Tennessee, where I completed an undergraduate thesis on metric variation in the skeletons of strepsirrhine primates and tarsiers and worked summers at the Gray Fossil Site near Johnson City, Tennessee.
-Hoping to work on fossil primates, I moved to the Boyer Lab in the Department of Evolutionary Anthropology at Duke University, where I completed my PhD, ultimately on dental and dietary evolution in lemurs.
-I taught gross anatomy as a postdoctoral research associate in the Department of Neuroscience at the Washington University in St. Louis School of Medicine and I am now Assistant Professor of Anatomy at the Kentucky College of Osteopathic Medicine.
+I am an Assistant Professor of Anatomy at the DeBusk College of Osteopathic Medicine at Lincoln Memorial University.
+I grew up in East Tennessee in the foothills of the Great Smoky Mountains and studied Anthropology and Ecology & Evolutionary Biology at the University of Tennessee, where I also worked summers at the Gray Fossil Site near Johnson City.
+Hoping to work on fossil primates, I moved to the Boyer Lab in the Department of Evolutionary Anthropology at Duke University, where I completed my PhD, ultimately on lemur diversification through the lens of the evolutionary functional morphology of lemur teeth.
+I also helped teach human gross anatomy at the Duke School of Medicine and as a postdoctoral research associate in the Department of Neuroscience at the Washington University in St. Louis School of Medicine.

 My work combines tools for the characterization of tooth shape with phylogenetic modeling and disparity analyses to try to understand the generation of diversity in mammals, with a particular focus on Paleogene primates and other members of their Paleogene North American ecosystems.
 I’m particularly interested in the effects of periods of environmental change and extinction on morphological diversity.